Singapore Civil Defence Force: Training divisions

 The Civil Defence Academy (CDA) conducts training for the various vocations and specialisations within the SCDF, including the Section Commander Course (SCC) and Rota Commander Course (RCC).

 The National Service Training Centre (NSTC) conducts training for national servicemen.
 It consists of the Basic Rescue Training Branch (BRTB), which conducts basic training for new enlistees in basic rescue skills and fitness, and the In-Camp Training Branch (ICTB), which trains Operationally Ready NSmen.
-Tucked in a corner of NSTC is the Civil Defence Detention Barracks under the purview of the SCDF Provost Unit.
-Detainees from both SCDF and SPF are detained here throughout the duration of their detention.
+The Civil Defence Detention Barracks, under the purview of the SCDF Provost Unit, are also located in a corner of the NSTC.
+Detainees from both SCDF and SPF can be detained here throughout the duration of their detention.
 Subunits of the Provost Unit are also housed here.

 The Home Team Tactical Centre provides an additional training ground for trainees to experience.
 It replaces the Mandai Training Village which has since been demolished.

 List of appliances

 The SCDF maintains a large fleet of custom-made vehicles (referred to as appliances) that are capable of mitigating a variety of incidents.
 Many of the appliances were designed and commissioned by the SCDF rather than ready-made designs.